madhusankeerth/simple_outlier_detection/readme.md

 # Simple Outlier Detection

-The purpose of this script is to compute and visualize outliers in a time series, while preprocessing and aggregating the underlying raw data.
+The purpose of this project is to compute and visualize outliers in a time series, while preprocessing and aggregating the underlying raw data.

+## Required Libraries

+Please downlod the raw data file (**train.gz**) before running this project from Kaggle Competetion here: [train.gz](https://www.kaggle.com/akishen74/ctr-practice/data?select=train.gz).

 ## Required Libraries